microsoft/AL-Go/Scenarios/SetupPowerPlatform.md

 ## AL-Go-Settings

-The AL-Go-settings are used to what resources you have in your repository and which GitHub environment you want to deploy to.
+The AL-Go-settings are used to define what resources you have in your repository and which GitHub environment you want to deploy to.

 <br>

-The Al-Go-Settings are located at:  `.github/AL-Go-Settings.json`
+The settings are located at:  `.github/AL-Go-Settings.json`

 <br>